Learning distributed representations with efficient SoftMax normalization: Concentration theorems

-\end{theorem-n} Before proceeding with the proof of Theorem~\ref{prop:concentration}, let us first enunciate the following concentration theorem that we will use in our demonstration. \begin{theorem}[\citep{talagrand1995concentration}, \citep{ledoux2001concentration}, Corollary 4.10] Given a random vector $\bm{\omega} \in [u,v]^n$ with independent entries and a $1$-Lipschitz (for the euclidean norm) and convex mapping $g : \mathbb R^n \to \mathbb R$, one has the concentration inequality:
+\end{theorem} Before proceeding with the proof of Theorem~\ref{prop:concentration}, let us enunciate the following concentration theorem that we will use in our demonstration. \begin{theorem}[\citep{talagrand1995concentration}, \citep{ledoux2001concentration}, Corollary 4.10] Given a random vector $\bm{\omega} \in [u,v]^n$ with independent entries and a $1$-Lipschitz (for the euclidean norm) and convex mapping $g : \mathbb R^n \to \mathbb R$, one has the concentration inequality:

 \end{theorem}

 \begin{proof-n}[Theorem~\ref{prop:concentration}] Let $\bm{\omega}^{(i)} \in \R^m$ be a vector with entries $\{\bm{x}_i^T\bm{y}_a\}_{a=1,\dots,m}$.
 Then, the vector $\bm{\omega}^{(i)}$ satisfies the hypothesis of Theorem~\ref{the:talagrand} for all $i$ and for $v = -u = h$.
 We let $g$ be: